What Are QM Qualified Mortgages Versus Non-QM Loans

 The list is long, but I am just trying to give you the general mission of the QM Qualified Mortgages.

 What is considered a small creditor holding and servicing their own mortgage with assets under $2 billion are also QM exempt. $2 billion does not seem so small to me.

 Liquidity And Stability

-I believe QM has merit and is necessary for mortgage lending continued liquidity and stability in the secondary market.
-However, I believe the pricing and fee side of it is a mess and screws certain rural, inner city and often minority borrower types by making homeownership cost prohibitive to lenders.
+I believe QM has merit.
+Non-QM mortgages are necessary for mortgage lending continued liquidity and stability in the secondary market.
+However, I believe the pricing and fee side of it is a mess and screws certain rural, inner-city, and often minority borrower types by making homeownership cost-prohibitive to lenders.
 This doesn’t just give lenders the excuse to redline.
 They effectively have to do it to stay in business.
-I have always believed this segment of the population should be afforded the greatest protections, but QM in many cases is doing just the opposite.
+I have always believed this segment of the population should be afforded the greatest protection, but QM in many cases is doing just the opposite.